 Often, this marketing prioritization process will bring you to experiment with new marketing channels which might still be underutilized by your competitors, and for such reason also the ones with the highest potential.

-The bullseye framework was manufactured by Gabriel Weinberg, Justin Mares, in their book, Traction.
+The bullseye framework was manufactured by Gabriel Weinberg, and Justin Mares, in their book, Traction.

 Let me give you a bit of background about the story of one of the authors, Gabriel Weinberg, and how they came up with this framework.

-This value proposition is quite powerful as it offers an alternative to Google, which primary business model is based on data tracking which enabled the search engine from Mountain View to build a multi-billion dollar business, which in 2018 passed the hundred billion-dollar mark in revenues:
+This value proposition is quite powerful as it offers an alternative to Google, which primary business model is based on data tracking which enabled the search engine from Mountain View to build a multi-billion dollar business.

 But what are the primary marketing channels available to founders when first launching their company?